kakurk/get_videos/README.md

 The script will download videos to your `~/Downloads` folder.

 Report any and all bugs/errors you encounter to my email (kyleakurkela@gmail.com) or message me on slack.
-Please tell me that `searchterm` you used and the `video_vector`.
+Please tell me the `searchterm` you used and the `video_vector`.